ChamHC/Whos-The-Hunter-Now/README.md

-# Whose-The-Hunter-Now
+# Who's The Hunter Now?
-Whose The Hunter Now? is a local multiplayer 2D platformer game revolves around the concept of Chase Tagging, where players alternate between being the hunter and the hunted.
+Who's The Hunter Now? is a local multiplayer 2D platformer game revolves around the concept of Chase Tagging, where players alternate between being the hunter and the hunted.

 ## Overview
 Player navigates through an arena, trying to reach his goal while being relentlessly hunted by his opponent.
 Upon reaching the goal, the player switches role and become the hunter.